aaryanmahipalcu/data-for-newyork-22/README.md

 # Data for New York
-> The following repository documents teaching material for STEM22-3: Data for New York at The Cooper Union for the Advancement of Science and Art
+> STEM22-3: Data for New York at The Cooper Union for the Advancement of Science and Art

 I was a teaching assistant for the summer class [Data for New York](https://cooper.edu/engineering/courses/summer-stem/stem22-3).
 This repository documents teaching material prepared by me and supervised by [Dr. Cynthia Lee](https://www.linkedin.com/in/cynthia-lee-54690553/).